Z3d0X/filament-logger/README.md

 This will publish the config & migrations from `spatie/laravel-activitylog`

 ## Authorization
-To enforce policies on `ActivityResource`,aafter generating a policy, you would need to register `Spatie\Activitylog\Models\Activity` to use that policy in the AuthServiceProvider.
+To enforce policies on `ActivityResource`, after generating a policy, you would need to register `Spatie\Activitylog\Models\Activity` to use that policy in the AuthServiceProvider.
 ```php
 <?php